Is microblading right for me?

 11) Have you had an eyebrow transplant?

 If so, please let us know, generally the hairs are wild and grow in different directions.
-Nothing a we can't work over, but scar tissue may have an impact on the retention.
+Nothing we can't work over, but scar tissue may have an impact on the retention.

 12) Do you tan or exercise frequently?

 Tanning beds (the sun in general) are/is terrible for permanent makeup!
 The retention is very poor and you will need a sooner annual touch up.
 The same goes for exercise.
 The sweat causes the pigment to fade faster.
 You must protect your microbladed brows from the sun and tanning beds.
-(Sunscreen/hats, etc.)
+(Sunscreen/hats, etc.) And you must NOT exercise for at least one week after your permanent makeup procedure.

 13) Please list any prescribed medication you are currently taking.